-By contrasting the barren landscape of the Chincha Islands—Peru's main source of guano in the 19th century—with the Tyntesfield estate of the Gibbs family, who controlled a virtual monopoly on the global guano trade between 1842 and 1861, the $tow High in Transit ($HIT) project reminds us that globalisation – because it produces winners and losers – should not be taken for granted.
+By contrasting the barren landscape of the Chincha Islands—Peru's main source of guano in the 19th century—with the Tyntesfield estate of the Gibbs family, who controlled a virtual monopoly on the global guano trade between 1842 and 1861, $tow High in Transit ($HIT) shows that unfettered economic globalisation creates a small number of winners and a much larger number of losers.

 The bigger message is that modern society has not learned the lessons of globalisation.
 By exacerbating economic inequality and insecurity, the first great era of open markets and unrestrained capitalism in the 19th century set the scene for the 20th century’s descent into hell.
 Yet, as we have entered the 21st century, chauvinistic populists and authoritarian leaders— fuelled by a renewed burst of economic liberalisation over the last 25 years—are once again mobilising the losers of globalisation against representative democracy and the liberal institutions of global governance.